bettasimousss/bettasimousss.github.io/_pages/about.md

 ## About Me

 <p style="text-align: justify;">
 Originally a vagrant individual from computer science, I’ve since established in the rich and tangled niche of ecological science.
-What began as a serendipitous dispersal event, a PhD in biodiversity modeling, became a long-term residency in computational ecology.
+What began as a serendipitous dispersal event, a PhD in biodiversity modeling, became a long-term residency in computational ecology. <br><br>

 These days, I spend my time crafting models to ask ecological questions, some old, some new, and some we didn’t know how to ask before.
-I’m here for the organized chaos, the unexpected insights, and the joy of learning something weird about nature every day.
+I’m here for the organized chaos, the unexpected insights, and the joy of learning something weird about nature every day.<br><br>

 Outside of research, I explore the natural world by foot 🥾, fin 🤿, or bike 🚴 wherever curiosity leads ideally not all at once.
 I occasionally play 🏀 basketball, just to remind myself that not all nets are ecological or neural.
 </p>